danielwe/vim-nvtags/README.md

 Note that the search terms match on substrings: `:NVTags #tag1` will also match files tagged with `#tag12`, `#tag123`, and so on, and `:NVTags !#tag2` will only match files not tagged with any of `#tag23`, `#tag234`, and so on.
 This can be used to flexibly support hierarchical tagging: `#tag1` matches both `#tag1/subtag1` and `#tag1/subtag2`.

 The query can optionally begin with a number to limit the number of search results.
 For example, `:NVTags 5 #tag1` will return up to 5 files tagged with `#tag1`.
 These will be the first 5 lines returned from the search; see [Search result handling](#search-result-handling) for sort order.
+(Note that there seems to be a strange bug in how vim parses command arguments that can sometimes break this functionality when the cursor is on the last line in the buffer and the command is called without an explicit line number.)

 The search by default starts in the working directory, but additional root directories can be configured using the variable `g:nvtags_search_paths`, which should contain a list of folder paths.
 The search will combine matches from the current directory and all folders listed in this variable.

 The command `:NVTagsHere`, uses the contents of the current line as the search query, discarding any prefix up to and including the last colon `:` on the line.

 The commands can be called with an optional line number, e.g., `:5NVTags <query>` or `.-1NVTagsHere`.
-The line number detemines where the link list is appended, but not which line the query is extracted from: `:NVTagsHere` always takes its query from the current cursor line.
+The line number determines where the link list is inserted, but not which line the query is extracted from: `:NVTagsHere` always takes its query from the current cursor line.

 The command `:NVTagsAll` runs `:NVTagsHere` on all query lines in the buffer.
 If `g:nvtags_tagline_prefix` remains unset, a query line is essentially the same as a tag line, but also allows fzf modifiers around the tag search terms, i.e., one of `',^,!,!^` at the start and/or `$` at the end.
 If `g:nvtags_tagline_prefix` is nonempty, a query line is any such line _except_ a valid tag line.

-Note that `:NVTagsAll` relies on a very rudimentary and experimental translation of regexes from rust syntax to vim syntax.<sup id="fnref1">[[1]](#fn1)</sup> The pattern used to match query lines can be inspected in `g:nvtags_queryline_pattern`.
+Note that `:NVTagsAll` relies on a very rudimentary and experimental translation of regex patterns from rust syntax to vim syntax.<sup id="fnref1">[[1]](#fn1)</sup> The pattern used to match query lines can be obtained from in `nvtags#patterns#queryline`.

 ## Search result handling

-`:NVTags[Here]` inserts a list of links to the matching files, grabbing the link label from the first H1 ATX heading in the file.
-The type of link can be customized through the parameter `g:nvtags_link_type`; valid values are `'wiki'` and `'markdown'`, default is `'wiki'`.
-For wiki links, the label is not added if it is identical to the address and thus redundant.
-For markdown links, the address is percent-encoded to obtain a valid URL, and the file's tag line is appended as link title (i.e., mouseover text).
-The links are sorted in inverse order of last modification time, such that the last modified matching file is listed first (sort order is not customizable at the moment).
+`:NVTags[Here]` inserts a list of links to the matching files, grabbing the link label from the first H1 ATX header in the file.
+The type of link can be customized through the parameter `g:nvtags_link_type`; valid values are `'wiki'` and `'markdown'`, the default is `'wiki'`.
+For wiki links, the label is not added if it is identical to the filename and thus redundant.
+For markdown links, the file path is percent-encoded to obtain a valid URL, and the contents of the file's tag line is appended as mouseover text (link "title").
+The links are sorted in inverse order of last modification time, such that the last modified matching file is listed first.
+Sort order is not customizable at the moment.

-A Zettelkasten-style UID will be removed from the H1 heading to produce a less cluttered link label.
+A Zettelkasten-style UID will be removed from the H1 header to produce a less cluttered link label.
 To customize the UID pattern, set the variable `g:nvtags_uid_pattern` to an appropriate vim regex pattern.
-The default is `\v(^\d{12,}|\d{12,}$)`, i.e., 12 or more consecutive digits at the beginning or end of the heading.
+The default is `\v(^\d{12,}|\d{12,}$)`, i.e., 12 or more consecutive digits at the beginning or end of the label.

-If no H1 heading is found the link label will be the file name without extension.
+The number of lines in each file to scan for headers can be customized by setting `g:nvtags_label_scan_num_lines`; the default is `10`.
+If no H1 header is found the link label will be the file name without extension.

 The command `:NVTagsClear` deletes a previously appended list of links below the given line.
+This functionality relies on the two blank spaces inserted on the line between the queryline and the link list inserted by `:NVTags[Here]`, so it's a good idea to not do too much editing of the inserted link lines.

-The banged commands `:NVTags!`, `NVTagsHere!`, and `:NVTagsAll!` _replace_ any previously inserted list of links instead of merely appending.
+The banged commands `:NVTags!`, `NVTagsHere!`, and `:NVTagsAll!` _replace_ any previously inserted list of links instead of merely appending, by calling `:NVTagsClear` before inserting.

 ## Filename filtering

 The `:NVTags*` commands start from the working directory and search all files that are not hidden or excluded by `.gitignore` and similar files and that matches all glob patterns in the list `g:nvtags_globs`.
 The default is `['*.md']`, only including markdown files with the most common extension.
 Some possibilities are:

 * `let g:nvtags_globs = ['*.md', '*.mkd', '*.markdown']`: Include any markdown extension.
-* `let g:nvtags_globs = ['*.md', '!*.html', '!templates/*']`: Exclude HTML files and files in the `templates` folder.
+* `let g:nvtags_globs = ['!*.html', '!templates/*']`: Exclude HTML files and files in the `templates` folder.

 ## Completion

-The plugin provides an omnifunc for autocompletion of wiki and markdown links, inspired by [wiki.vim](https:/github.com/lervag/wiki.vim).
+The plugin provides an omnifunc for autocompletion of wiki and markdown links, inspired by [wiki.vim](https:/github.com/lervag/wiki.vim) but with slightly different functionality, including [integrating pandoc bibliography completion](#interoperability-with-vim-pandoc) if enabled.

 The omnifunc looks for files in the same directories as `NVTags` et al., see [Querying](#querying).
-The files to match can be specified by setting the variable `g:nvtags_completion_glob`; the default is `'**/*.md'`, which matches markdown files at any depth in the folder hierarchies below the search paths.
+The files to match can be specified by setting the variable `g:nvtags_completion_glob`; the default is `'**/*.*'`, which matches any file at any depth in the folder hierarchies below the search paths (the rationale for not restricting to `.md` files by default is to enable completing markdown image links).

 Currently, the omnifunc has four completion modes: